johncosta/johnmcostaiii.com/content/posts/2025-08-17-in-this-economy.markdown

 * Social Identity Theory: a psychological theory that explains how individuals derive their self-concept and identity from their group memberships, influencing their behavior and decision-making.
 * Consumer Emotional Engagement: the emotional connection and involvement that consumers have with a brand or product, which can influence their purchasing decisions and loyalty.
 * Comparative Advantage: the ability of a country to produce a good or service at a lower opportunity cost than another country.
+* Deflation: a decrease in the general price level of goods and services, leading to an increase in purchasing power.
+* Hyperinflation: an extremely high and typically accelerating rate of inflation, often exceeding 50% per month.
+* Stagflation: a situation in which the economy experiences stagnant growth, high unemployment, and high inflation simultaneously.
+* Reshoring: the process of bringing manufacturing and production activities back to a company's original country from overseas.
+* Friendshoring: the practice of relocating business operations to a country with similar political and economic values, often to reduce risks associated with geopolitical tensions.

 ## References: